A kernel log-rank test of independence for right-censored data: Introduction

 Right-censored data appear in survival analysis and reliability theory, where the time-to-event variable one is interested in modelling may not be observed fully, but only in terms of a lower bound.
 This is a common occurrence in clinical trials as, usually, the follow-up is restricted to the duration of the study, or patients may decide to withdraw from the study.

 An important task when dealing with such data is to test independence between the survival times and the covariates.
-For instance, in a clinical trial setting, we may wish to test if the survival times differ across treatments, e.g., chemotherapy vs radiation, ages of the patients, gender, or any other measured variables.
-The main challenge of testing independence in this setting is that we need to deal with censored observations, and that the censoring mechanism may be dependent on the covariates while the time of interest may not.
-For example, patients' withdrawal times from a study can be associated to their gender even if gender is independent of the survival time.
+For instance, in a clinical trial setting, we may wish to test if the survival times differ across treatments, e.g., chemotherapy vs radiation; or if there is dependence on other covariates, such as ages of the patients, gender, or any other measured variables.
+The main challenge of testing independence in this setting is that we need to deal with censored observations, where the censoring mechanism may be dependent on the covariates while the time of interest may not.
+E.g., patients' withdrawal times from a study can be associated to their gender even if gender is independent of the survival time.